Giulio Pace: Works

 Pace's edition of the Organon became standard during its life of 11 editions between 1584 and 1623, and even longer in the north of Europe.
 He also wrote a great many legal titles.

 Pace wrote a pocket summary of Ramon Llull's art, first in Latin in 1618 and then in French in 1619.
 This work is seen as exceptional among its contemporaries as it does not digress into alchemy, cabalism, or magic, and in fact stays true to Llull's traditional interests.
 Pace wrote a similar work for Ramus as well.

 Despite being a Protestant, in 1619 he published "De dominio maris Hadriatici dissertatio", defending the claims of the Venetian Republic to dominion over the Adriatic Sea, against the opposite claims of the Empire and the Kingdom of Naples.
-This controversy in early international law lined him up with Paolo Sarpi, against Valenzuela Velázquez and Lorenzo Motino.
+This controversy in early international law lined him up with Paolo Sarpi, against Juan Bautista Valenzuela Velázquez and Lorenzo Motino.

 A book was written on the life of Giulio Pace in the early 20th century, focusing on his work as a jurist.